 In the past, allergic itch was treated with antihistamines which were largely ineffective for most dogs, or with corticosteroids (prednisone) which worked but had undesirable side-effects, shown below.

-Excessive urination.
-33% of dogs treated by steroids have to go to the bathroom more often, meaning more late-night potty trips and accidental urination for an otherwise potty-trained dog.
+33% of dogs treated by steroids have to go to the bathroom more often1, meaning more late-night potty trips and accidental urination for an otherwise potty-trained dog.

-Increased thirst.
-45% of dogs experience an insatiable thirst as a side effect from steroids, meaning you’ll be filling up that water bowl over and over.
+45% of dogs experience an insatiable thirst as a side effect from steroids1, meaning you’ll be filling up that water bowl over and over.
 Some dogs even result to drinking out of the toilet bowl to satisfy their need for water.